An IRM Approach to Compliance

 - Ability to track compliance requirements and map them to existing practices for the purpose of budget allocations that are otherwise deprioritized: CyberStrong teams use our Drill Down functions on our dashboards to visualize gaps in their security and benchmark against the necessary compliance requirements.
 Further, by using patented AI-backed remediation Optimizations, teams can see which security controls to focus on for lowest-cost and highest-ROI to determine where to focus budget.

 - Ability to track efforts in compliance activities in order to track the cost of control testing, audit prep, audit support, and remediation coordination: CyberStrong users monitor a comprehensive list of compliance activities using completion cost fields at the control levels and breaking down specific elements within compliance notes.

 Aligning with IRM Practices

-The concept of an integrated risk management program and platform is predicated on recombining the silos of governance, risk, and compliance alongside security and privacy as a means to drive secure business growth in the digital era.
-As we’ve seen, compliance is a critical element and one that is weighing heavily on the minds of technical and business leaders alike.
+The concept of an integrated risk management program and platform is predicated on recombining the siloes of governance, risk, and compliance departments alongside security and privacy as a means to drive secure business growth in real time.
+As we’ve seen, a compliance vs risk based approach is a critical element and one that is weighing heavily on the minds of technical and business leaders alike.

-As we’ve discussed, the most significant friction point for compliance teams and meeting compliance requirements is getting ahead of new regulations as they’re released.
-Taking a foundational approach to compliance frameworks as well as using CyberStrong to reduce duplicated efforts not only reduces time to compliance but also minimizes the bottleneck traditionally associated with compliance teams.
+As we’ve discussed, the most significant friction point for compliance teams and meeting compliance requirements is getting ahead of new regulations as they are released.
+Taking a foundational approach to compliance frameworks as well as using CyberStrong to reduce duplicated efforts not only reduces time to compliance but also minimizes the bottleneck traditionally associated with compliance teams protecting and securing critical infrastructure.
 CyberStrong users consistently report exponential reductions in assessment time, which have facilitated more productive conversations with executive management and enabled secure digital transformation.